 Are you wondering how to stop squirrels from eating your tomatoes?
 You work hard to grow tomatoes, so you don't want to give them up to wildlife.
-Tomato plants (Lycopersicon lycopersicum) technically produce fruits, but people use the fruits as vegetables in salads and other dishes too numerous to list.
+Tomato plants (Lycopersicon esculentum) technically produce fruits, but people use the fruits as vegetables in salads and other dishes too numerous to list.
 Unfortunately, squirrels eat tomato fruits, too, passing up unripe green ones to eat only those that are ripe red.
 Foiling hungry squirrels is never simple, but you have some options.

 Use Dogs and Cats

-The old-fashioned method of letting a dog roam the garden is one way of discouraging squirrels from eating tomato fruits.
+The old-fashioned method of letting a dog roam the garden is one way to stop squirrels from eating your tomatoes.
 They don't like cats either.
 Cats prey on squirrels.

 Not all dogs are equal for this chore.
 Some dogs are squirrel specialists_._ For example, the American squirrel dog is bred to chase squirrels.
 A German pinscher is specifically bred to chase squirrels and other rodents.

 Build Physical Barriers

 Stop squirrels from eating your tomatoes by covering your plants with plastic bird netting, chicken wire or hardware cloth.
 All of those barrier items are available at many garden supply centers.
 Whether or not this method is practical depends on the variety of tomato plants you grow.

 - Indeterminate tomatoes, including heirloom varieties, yield fruits all

 summer, but those plants are climbers that need to be staked.
 They can grow 10 to

 12 feet tall, although 6 to 8 feet is more usual, hardly a size that you can